 What Is Rava Vegetable Paddu?

-This dish is typically prepared with leftover idli or dosa batter, but this recipe is an instant version, which is quick and easy to make.
+This dish is typically prepared with leftover idli or dosa batter, but this recipe is an instant version that is quick and easy to make.
 In this recipe, we prepare the batter with sooji, or semolina, which avoids the hassle of soaking and grinding.
 The whole recipe takes less than 30 minutes to make, and it tastes great.

-Adding curd, or yogurt, will give sourness to the batter and hasten the fermentation process when mixed with baking soda.
+Adding curd, or yogurt, will add sourness to the batter and hasten the fermentation process when mixed with baking soda.